-The Eastern Federal Lands Highway Division (EFLHD) of the Federal Highway Administration (FHWA) will be accepting Federal Lands Access Program (FLAP) applications to develop a multi-year program of projects for Federal Fiscal Years (FY) 2020 through FY 2022.
+The Eastern Federal Lands Highway Division (EFLHD) of the Federal Highway Administration (FHWA) will be accepting Federal Lands Access Program (FLAP) applications in order to develop a multi-year program of projects for Federal Fiscal Years (FY) 2020 through FY 2022.
 All final project approvals will be contingent upon the availability of funds in the year for which they are being requested.
-Funding beyond 2020 is dependent on reauthorization of the Access Program by Congress.

-The Call for Projects application period opens July 16, 2018 and runs through October 15, 2018.
+The Call for Projects application period opens July 15, 2019 and runs through October 15, 2019.
 Please explore our FLAP website located at http://flh.fhwa.dot.gov/programs/flap/ and follow the links to the state webpage to download the application, review the state's program goals, associated scoring criteria, FAQ's and tips for preparing a good application.
-Applications should be submitted via email to EFL.planning@dot.gov by the end of the day (11:59 PM) on October 15, 2018 to be considered.
-If required, applications transmitted via mail, FedEx, UPS, etc. or fax will also be accepted.
+Applications should be submitted via email to EFL.planning@dot.gov by the end of the day (11:59 PM) on October 15, 2019 to be considered.
+If required, applications via mail, Fedex, UPS etc. or fax will also be accepted.

-An estimated total of \$4.5M will be available for programming in your State.
+An estimated total of \$2.6M will be available for programming in your State.